24-timmarsseglingarna/giona/ADMIN-GUIDE.md

 changed need to update their entry in Giona.
 When handicaps are imported, Giona detects this situation and sends emails to the skippers.

+NOTE: Before importing handicaps, ensure that no old regattas are still active in the system.
+If this happens, handicaps may be changed for teams on old regattas.

 The following commands are used to import handicaps: